EmmanuelBeja/log-in-sign-up-app/README.md

 # log-in-sign-up-app
-simple validation and authentication node app using passport
+simple user validation and authentication node app using passport and express-validator